MarkBuffalo/gen-tanakh/README.md

 ## What's included?

-- TORAH – The Law: Genesis, Exodus, Leviticus, Numbers, Deuteronomy
+### TORAH – The Law
-- NEVIIM – The Prophets: Joshua, Judges, Samuel, Kings, Isaiah, Jeremiah, Ezekiel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah and Malachi
-- KETUVIM – The Writings: Psalms, Proverbs, Job, Song of Songs, Ruth, Lamentations, Ecclesiastes, Esther, Daniel, Ezra, Nehemiah, Chronicles
+ - Genesis
+ - Exodus
+ - Leviticus
+ - Numbers
+ - Deuteronomy

+### NEVIIM – The Prophets
+- Joshua
+- Judges
+- 1 Samuel
+- 2 Samuel
+- 1 Kings
+- 2 Kings
+- Isaiah
+- Jeremiah
+- Ezekiel
+- Hosea
+- Joel
+- Amos
+- Obadiah
+- Jonah
+- Micah
+- Nahum
+- Habakkuk
+- Zephaniah
+- Haggai
+- Zechariah
+- Malachi

+### KETUVIM – The Writings
+- Psalms
+- Proverbs
+- Job
+- Song of Songs
+- Ruth
+- Lamentations
+- Ecclesiastes
+- Esther
+- Daniel
+- Ezra
+- Nehemiah
+- 1 Chronicles
+- 2 Chronicles

-### Some notes
+## Some notes

 - The `self.order_map` list object is provided for outputting the Tanakh in the correct order if you wish.
 - The contents are already provided in this library, unzipped.